Todmorden Unitarian Church: Associated buildings

 The church is set on a steep slope, surrounded by ornamental gardens, and has a wooded, landscaped burial ground.
 The lodge associated with the church is a Grade II listed building.
-It is in a single storey and constructed in stone with a slate roof.
+It is in a single storey and constructed of stone with a slate roof.
 Its plan is T-shaped, the projecting wing having two steep gables, a Gothic-style doorway, and a canted bay window.
 The original Unitarian chapel and Sunday school in Wellfield Terrace is also listed Grade II.
-It also has a burial ground, and this contains the grave of John Fielden.
+It also has a burial ground, and this contains the grave of the above-mentioned John Fielden.